Accord-Project/bsdd/README1.md

     One cannot get only a portion of the results, and iterate through pages with `limit/offset`.
     Due to this limitation, one cannot get more than 5000 classifications per domain.

-These shortcomings are not present in our refactored GraphQL endpoint, whcih includes a comprehensive `where` query language.
+These shortcomings are not present in our refactored GraphQL endpoint, which includes a comprehensive `where` query language.
 You can see some sample queries towards the end.

 ### Eliminate Parallel Links Between Entities